gaebar/SmileMart-AssistantBot-AzureSpringApp/README.md

 ### Addressing the Security Challenge

-Due to the limitations of the Azure Basic pricing tier, particularly the lack of access to the properties file feature (exclusive to the Enterprise tier), an alternative solution was necessary.
+Due to the limitations of the Azure Consumption pricing tier, particularly the lack of access to the properties file feature (exclusive to the Enterprise tier), an alternative solution was necessary.
 This feature, typically used for the secure storage of environment variables including keys, was not available in our chosen tier.